Resolution Before Trial: Settlement

 - Possible disclosure of business information or trade secrets;

-- When the case is likely to be called for trial and the estimated length of the trial;
+- When the case is likely to be called for trial as well as the estimated length of the trial;

-- The opposing lawyer's negotiation tactics.
-Your lawyer may have negotiated with the opposing lawyer before, or has talked to other lawyers to get an idea of what to expect; and
+- The opposing lawyer's negotiation tactics are essential to consider.
+Your lawyer may have negotiated with the opposing lawyer before, or has talked to other lawyers to get an idea of what to expect; and,

 - The extent to which your opponent is likely to play "hardball" and be unwilling to negotiate.